 The removable canopy on each seat is generously sized and easily adjustable as well.
 There is even a window flap that can be pulled back and forth (held in place magnetically) that allows you to sneak a peek at your little one without having to pull the canopy all the way back.
 The cargo basket on the bottom of the stroller boasts zippers that expand or contract depending on your size needs for your outing.

-Another particularly inventive attribute on the stroller is the placement of the brake.
+Another particularly inventive attribute on the Baby Jogger City Select Stroller with Second Seat is the placement of the brake.
 I have always been irritated when I had to finagle with a foot brake and figure out how to lift it without breaking my toe or taking the skin off the top of my foot.
 The hand brake on the City Select is conveniently located on the right side of the handle.
 You simply flip it up when you need to keep the stroller stationary and flip it back down with your hand once you’re ready to get on the move again.

-This stroller is a great attribute in my arsenal of baby items.
+The Baby Jogger City Select Stroller with Second Seat is a great attribute in my arsenal of baby items.
 However, it is probably not ideal for quick trips into the grocery store to grab a few items just in time to make it to soccer practice armed with snacks.
 Assembling the stroller takes a few moments.
 The stroller folds up easily but is a bit bulky for folding and loading in a hurry.
 My only real complaints with the City Select are that there is no standard tray and cup holder, and you cannot hang bags from the handle.
 For moms juggling multiple things like grocery bags, diaper bags, and food and drinks for yourself and your little ones, additional places to stash items are important and just plain helpful.
 It would be great if Baby Jogger discovers a way to make a cup holder standard on this particular model.
 Those who wish to add a tray or cup holder can purchase it for around $25 as an accessory.
-Overall, I am extremely pleased with my City Select and highly recommend it for other busy mommies.
+Overall, I am extremely pleased with the Baby Jogger City Select Stroller with Second Seat and highly recommend it for other busy mommies.